jiezhangxl/PointCNN-FI-Conv/README.md

 * per voxel labelling accuracy on ScanNet (**85.1%**).results shown in table 4.

-* we provide a Pretrained model.
+* We provide a Pretrained model.
+The size of it is larger than 100M.
 Before using it, you need to install "git-lfs" first, and then clone the remote repository to the local through "git lfs clone https://github.com/jiezhangxl/PointCNN-FI-Conv.git".

 ## PointCNN+FI-Conv Usage